-Tragedy stuck in 1799 and 1800, when Isaac's parents and brother Little George all died within a few months of each other.
-The persistence of an African heritage at Monticello is indicated by the fact that, in their illness, the members of this family consulted a black conjurer living near Randolph Jefferson in Buckingham County.11 Shortly after Great George Granger's death, Jefferson gave Isaac $11, the value of "his moiety of a colt left him by his father."12
+Tragedy stuck in 1799 and 1800, when Isaac Granger's parents and brother George Jr. all died within a few months of each other.
+The persistence of an African heritage at Monticello is indicated by the fact that, in their illness, the members of this family consulted a black conjurer living near Randolph Jefferson in Buckingham County.11 Shortly after George Granger Sr.'s death, Jefferson gave Isaac $11, the value of "his moiety of a colt left him by his father."12

-In 1812 an Isaac belonging to Thomas Mann Randolph ran away and was caught and imprisoned in Bath County.13 We have as yet no way of knowing if this was Isaac the blacksmith.
-Randolph owned at least one other Isaac in this period.
+In 1812 an Isaac belonging to Thomas Mann Randolph ran away and was caught and imprisoned in Bath County.13 We have as yet no way of knowing if this was Isaac Granger, the blacksmith; Randolph owned at least one other man named Isaac in this period.

 How Isaac Granger gained his freedom is also unknown.
 He reported that he left Albemarle County about four years before Thomas Jefferson's death.
 He met and talked with the Marquis de Lafayette in Richmond in 1824.
 In 1847, he was a free man in Petersburg, still practicing his blacksmithing trade at the age of seventy-two.14 His reminiscences, taken down by the Reverend Charles Campbell in that year, do not reveal whether he took the surname Jefferson by choice or whether it was imposed on him by a white official, as was the case with Israel Gillette Jefferson, his fellow member of the enslaved community.

 The fates of Iris, Squire, and Joyce Granger are unknown.
 Isaac had a wife, apparently not Iris, at the time of his death.
 Campbell wrote that Isaac Jefferson died "a few years after these his recollections were taken down.
 He bore a good character."15

 - Jefferson, Isaac.
 Memoirs of a Monticello Slave.
 Edited by Rayford W. Logan.
-Charlottesville: University Press of Virginia, 1951.
+Charlottesville, VA: University Press of Virginia, 1951.
 A scan of the original manuscript and transcription of the text is available in the Encyclopedia Virginia.